kirubeltadesse/dotfiles/README.md

 ## WSL configuration

 WSL's proper configuration will give you a great overall workflow.
-Significantly, wsl2 having Docker Desktop running natively enhances the overall productivity.
+Significantly, wsl2 having Docker Desktop running naively enhances the overall productivity.
 There is valuable information on how to mount and `unmont` drivers on WSL
 [link](https://linuxnightly.com/mount-and-access-hard-drives-in-windows-subsystem-for-linux-wsl/)

 ## Setup Process